Meiti-021/react-streaming/README.md

 Please note that this project is a frontend demo and does not include a real backend or server-side functionality.
 It is meant to demonstrate the user interface and frontend implementation of a streaming website.

+- To view the live demo of this website, [click here](https://meitiflix.netlify.app/).

 ## Features

 - Playlist management: Create, edit, and delete playlists to organize your favorite videos.